Ohhh, the scary C-word.

 The majority of vegans are Liberal, this is something we know without looking at any statistics.
 A lot of animal rights activists are also pro-socialism, anti-capitalism, anti-free-speech individuals.

 No, not all but enough to make veganism something your average Conservative will avoid at all costs.
-Not because they hate other animals but because no one would want to join a group of people who thinks they are basically White Supremacists.
+Not because they hate other animals but because no one would want to join a group that is attacking everyone who disagrees with their claims or questions their motives.

 It turns out, people of all political beliefs just want to belong to a community that sees them as good people who are trying to live ethical lives.